FLATLAY/flatlayWiki/creator-user-story.md

 After login, the user is lead to the home page which lists down trending posts.

-All the posts of the other users that the user has followed them appear on this page, the keyword "**FlatLay**" has been used in the system to refer to the posts.
+All the posts of the other users that the user has followed them appear on this page, the keyword "**FlatLay**" has been used in the system to refer to the posts. in this page is used localSearch API that came from lambda .
 The navigation bar at the top of the page has displayed.

 ![Screenshot 154](/uploads/screenshot-154.png "Screenshot 154")